 Is there an age limit for attendees?

-There is no minimum age limit, but we recommend that children under 16 be accompanied by adults.
+There is no minimum age limit, but we recommend that adults accompany children under 16.
 Some sessions may discuss sensitive topics that might be more appropriate for mature audiences.

 Can I apply to be a speaker or presenter at Manotsava?